vcucchiararo/andefain/README.md

 ---
 ### Project

-This is a frontend team project.
+This is a frontend team project done in a week.
 Was generated with [React](https://reactjs.org/)

 ---
 ### Technologies